jamesgraves/licheerv-debian-linux/README.md

 # licheerv-debian-linux

-Build scripts for creating a Debian GNU/Linux image for the Lichee RV RISC-V board
+Build scripts for creating a Debian GNU/Linux image for the Lichee RV RISC-V board on a Linux host system.

 Based on build instructions created by Andreas Jung: